NikkaLuna/kafka-delta-streaming-pipeline/README.md

 After anomalous events are written to `gold_anomaly_predictions`, a Databricks notebook calls a deployed Azure OpenAI `gpt-4.1-mini` model to generate structured explanations for each anomaly.

+This layer moves the project beyond traditional anomaly scoring by turning model outputs into analyst-readable operational intelligence.

 ### AI Enrichment Flow

 ```